MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6600 [Wnn]
 ```

-Called by the post-processor to indicate that workpiece should be probed to set WCS origin, if specified with the `W` parameter then this will be the WCS offset that will be zeroed, rather than asking the operator.
+Called by the post-processor to indicate that workpiece should be probed to set WCS origin, if the `W` parameter is set then this will be the WCS offset that will be zeroed, rather than asking the operator.

 If the post knows what _type_ of workpiece probe should be executed, it can call the specific probing operation directly (e.g. `G6500`, `G6501` etc) and then set the WCS using `G10`.
 Calling `G6600` will prompt the operator to select a probing methodology based on their knowledge of the work piece.